The programme detail and modules listed are illustrative only and subject to change.

 Teaching and Learning

-Both formative and summative assessment takes place within the programme.
-There is an increased emphasis on assessment for learning through the use of subject specific tests such as quizzes, anatomy spotters and formative Objective Structured Clinical Examinations (OSCEs).
+Both formative and summative assessment take place within the programme.
+There is an emphasis on assessment for learning through the use of subject specific tests such as quizzes, anatomy spotters and formative Objective Structured Clinical Examinations (OSCEs).

-We have introduced new assessment technology throughout the School allowing online marking and annotated feedback of written assignments, formative online tests for students at the end of each teaching block.
-This technology means progress and learning levels can be evaluated and students receive more effective feedback during OSCEs using customised iPad marking software.
+We use technology to facilitate online marking and annotated feedback of written assignments, deliver formative online tests for students at the end of each teaching block and collate and deliver OSCE data, providing students with more useful feedback as a result.